What is AB 685?

 - Dies due to COVID-19, as determined by a public health department.

-If you are notified of individual(s) in your workplace who meets any of those criteria, you must notify workers and the local health department as described above.
+If you are notified of individual(s) in your workplace who meet any of those criteria, you must notify workers and the local health department as described above.

 Which employers have to follow AB 685?